 The SCIHIS11 deals with the history and philosophy of science, and although it has a ‘history code’ it really belongs in between history, science and philosophy.
 It is a good course to take for adding context to philosophy and science.

 The ideal Philosophy track is HUMPHI11 followed by HUMPHI21, HUMPHI23 and HUMPHI3/4/5/6.

-It is advisable to take at least two level 3 courses.
+It is advisable to take at least two level-3 courses.
 The seminar changes topic every time it is taught.
 This allows our students to take it four times (hence the quadruple code) and take full advantage of the limited offerings at University College Utrecht.
 The seminar will always deal with a theme or author in much more depth than the level 2 courses.
 The seminars have loosely been organized to reflect the system of the complete track: Historical, Theoretical and Practical philosophy.
 The seminars will often contain one or more of these concentrations within philosophy.
 So, if there is a seminar on Kant, it is historical, but also theoretical (given the nature of the texts), and if Kant’s ethics is read, then it is also practical in nature.
-Past topics in the seminar have included: Spinoza, Post modernism and its critics, Wittgenstein, Rorty, recognition (Honneth), Eastern and Western metaphysics, the philosophy of Donald Davidson, Aristotle, the philosophy of artificial intelligence, Foucault, and aesthetics.
+Past topics in the seminar have included: Spinoza, Postmodernism and its critics, Wittgenstein, Rorty, recognition (Honneth), Eastern and Western metaphysics, the philosophy of Donald Davidson, Aristotle, the philosophy of artificial intelligence, Foucault, and aesthetics.

-Naturally we intend to prepare our students so that they can enter an Master's programme.
+Naturally, we intend to prepare our students so that they can enter a Master's programme.
 There are two considerations here.
 The first one is getting the student in, and the second one is making sure that the student is equipped to perform well in the program.
-In part these two considerations overlap.
+In part, these two considerations overlap.

 Although the requirements for entry vary between schools, in the past the above selection of courses in Philosophy has allowed our students to be very successful, especially in taught programmes.